AbChatt/EcoSecure/README.md

 ## Requirements
 This project requires the following libraries and frameworks:

+* Flask v1.1.1
+* numpy v1.18.1
+* Pillow v7.0.0
+* opencv-contrib-python v4.2.0.32
+* face_recognition v1.2.3
+* flask_sqlalchemy v2.4.1
+* requests v2.22.0

+In addition to the above, you will need Python (v3.6.8), HTML5 and CSS3.
+This has also been tested on Python v3.7.4 but newer versions may create issues

 ## Examples
 Some sample screenshots of functionality the website would provide are shown below